alishasajjad/fastapi-backend-api-development/hello-fastapi/README.md

 # Todo Learning app

-- To run the projectUse the following command
+- To run the project, Use the following command

 ```
 poetry run dev